 - valuable or important items of jewelry

 - large amounts of money

 - toys

 - toy (or real) guns, knives, pocket knives

-- cigarettes, matches, lighters
+- cigarettes, matches, lighters, e-cigarettes, vape

 - alcohol

 - chewing gum

+- Playing cards

 - fireworks or any other dangerous products

 - drugs medicine or otherwise

 If found at school, these items will be confiscated.
 Items which are deemed dangerous will require a parent to collect them from the office.
+Violation will lead to disciplinary actions and may lead to expulsion or non-reenrollment.
+The school reserves the right to conduct spot checks at any time and anywhere within the school premises.